thesalegroup/restorm/docs/Reference/Configuration.md

 # Configuration

-The only configuration format currently supported is yaml.
-Below is a reference to the complete configuration currently available.
+The configuration describes the layout of your project to RESTORM and what properties of your entities it should handle.
+The configuration can be included as a YAML file or injected as an array.
+Below is a reference to the complete configuration currently available in YAML.

 ```YAML
 connections: